Bombshell (1933 film): Critical reception

-Critical reviews were generally positive.
+Critical reviews were generally favorable.
 Motion Picture Herald called the film "a comedy wow of the first water," and "one of the funniest, speediest, most nonsensical pictures ever to hit a screen."
 The Daily News Standard from Pennsylvania gave praise to the film, saying that "Jean Harlow and Lee Tracy together for the first time as co-stars are said to have provided the biggest truckload of laughs to roll out of Hollywood in the hilarious picture."
 However, Mordaunt Hall for The New York Times said Bombshell has moments where "the comedy is too rambunctious and scenes which are not precisely convincing."
-He did say it is merry for the most part, and said that Jean Harlow was thoroughly "in her element" as the character Lola Burns.
+He did say it is merry for the most part, and that Jean Harlow was thoroughly "in her element" as the character Lola Burns.